SEI-R-2-22/u3_lesson_redux_intro/README.md

 - We import the `Provider` component from `react-redux`, this component accepts a `store` prop that is our `store` we created in the previous step.
 - We wrap our `App` component inside of the provider to give any component that lives within `App.js` access to our redux store.

+___
-## Exit Notes
+## Recap

 We've successfully implemented a redux store with our react app.
 We'll be using this same repo for the next few lessons.
+A few notes on Redux before we move on:
+- Redux operates with the principles of `actions`,`types`, and `reducers`
+- It serves as an external state management store for our React app, allowing us to import state only where we need it

 ## Resources